-Traits Page Variety of features Contributing to male character Frequency Variety of features Contributing to female characters Frequency
+Traits age P Variety of features Contributing to male character Frequency Variety of features Contributing to female characters Frequency

-Leisure 24 / / Singing 1
+Leisure activities 4 2 / / Singing 1

-activities 30 / / Playing 1
+0 3 / / Playing 1

-110 Singing 1
+10 1 Singing 1

-Total 1 2
+otal T 1 2

-16 Football 1
+g , 16 Football 1

 Sports 55 Basketball 1

 69 Swimming 1

 70 Handball 2 Handball 2

 Total 4 5 1 2

-Table 02: The Activities of Male and Female Characters in My Book of English Middle School Year One male character singing.
+As illustrated in table 02, results of content analysis indicate that though the tackled EFL textbook does not depict characters of both sexes in leisure activities so much, yet they are presented in a stereotyped way.
+The textbook portrays one female character singing and another character playing whereas it depicts only one male character singing.
 The findings indicate also that the textbook exhibits sexism in sportive activities.
 It visually presents five (5) male practicing four (4) types of sports while only two (2) females are depicted playing only one kind of sports.
 To sum up, sportive activities in My Book of English Middle School Year One are stereotypically presented as being practiced by male characters.